prajvalgupta/employee-rewards/README.md

 # employee-rewards
 This repo is for the Data Management Course (MIS 284N) as mid-term project.
+The app is successfully deployed on http://emp-rewards.appspot.com/